openthread/ot-docs/site/en/guides/pyspinel/sniffer-extcap.md

     capture packets.
 1. Only allow the `root` user to capture packets.

-Using the Wireshark as the `root` user is strongly discouraged.
+Using Wireshark as the `root` user is strongly discouraged.
 If you chose that option, change the setting:

 ```